xixu-me/META/README.md

 | ------------------------- | --- |
 | **GitHub Raw** | [https://raw.githubusercontent.com/xixu-me/META/refs/heads/config/META.yaml](https://raw.githubusercontent.com/xixu-me/META/refs/heads/config/META.yaml) |

-The YAML configuration is automatically generated from the JavaScript version and updated whenever changes are pushed to the script branch.
+The YAML configuration is automatically generated from the JavaScript version and automatically updated when the JavaScript version changes.
 This provides a static configuration option for users who prefer not to use JavaScript overrides.

 ## Usage Guide